editorconfig/specification/index.rst

 - Blank: contains only whitespace characters.
 - Comment: starts with a ``;`` or a ``#``.
-   - Inserting a ``#`` or ``;`` after non-whitespace characters in a line (i.e., inline) shall neither be parsed as a comment nor as part of the section name, pair (defined below) key or value in which it was inserted.
-This may change in the future; thus, is not recommended.
+   - Inserting an unescaped ``#`` or ``;`` after non-whitespace characters in a line (i.e., inline) shall neither be parsed as a comment nor as part of the section name, pair (defined below) key or value in which it was inserted.
+This behavior may change in the future; thus, such kind of insertion is not recommended.
 - Section Header: starts with a ``[`` and ends with a ``]``.
    - May not use any non-whitespace characters outside of the surrounding brackets.